 So yes, use Pinterest if you have a blog otherwise you’re really missing out on readers!

 For a while I was using Pinterest kinda here and there.
 I used it for my own personal reasons but didn’t really know how to use it for my blog.
 But I did a lot...and I mean A LOT of research and learned the things I needed to do to really make it work for my business.

 I wanted to see my numbers grow so I took it into my hands and figured it out.
 My Pinterest numbers were abysmal and I knew it’s because I just wasn’t using it correctly.
 But I changed that and saw my numbers change drastically and practically overnight.
 I was shocked but excited.
 Since then, I’ve kept up with using it strategically and have only seen my numbers steadily grow!

 If you’re struggling to get your Pinterest numbers up (or even your blog numbers), keep reading!
 And, guess what?
-I’m working on a Pinterest E-Course that goes into even more detail on EXACTLY how to use it for your blog.
-I plan on launching that at the end of this month so make sure you sign up for updates so you don’t miss it!
+My Pinterest e-course is OUT NOW!
+It goes into even more detail on EXACTLY how to use it for your blog.
+If you want to enroll, you can do so at the bottom of this post!

 1. Make sure your pins are beautiful and have eye-catching titles

 Like I said before, Pinterest is a visual search engine so the images need to be GORGEOUS.
 Make long, vertical pins with easy to read words and pretty images.
 Search for stock images (that you can legally use) and use a picture editor like Canva.
 But also make sure to stick with your brand.
 You can quickly search for basically anything on Pinterest to see the kind of stuff people are pinning.
 Here’s a screenshot example of a group board I’m a part of: